We hope you find the answers to your questions below, but if not, please contact us today.

-If you do business with entities on these watch lists, you are potentially exposing your organization to the risk of export violations resulting in fines and other penalties.
-By making sure that you are not doing business with anyone on a government watch list, you are helping to protect yourself and your company from said fines, other criminal and civil penalties, denial of export privileges, and negative media coverage.
+If an organization conducts business with entities on these watch lists, they are risking an export violation that could result in fines and other penalties.
+By making sure that to avoid doing business with anyone on a government watch list, companies are helping to protect themselves against said fines, other criminal and civil penalties, denial of export privileges, and negative media coverage.

 Yes.
 The U.S. is not the only country that has lists similar to those maintained by U.S. government agencies.
 Many foreign countries and international bodies have their own laws which require the vetting of entities, including financial sanctions lists such as the HM Treasury Consolidated and the OFSI lists.
 Other international lists include the European Consolidated List, Europol and Interpol lists, Canadian Economic Sanctions list, and too many others to list here.

 Has anyone been found guilty of violating trade, export and OFAC regulations?

 Yes.
 A number of companies have been fined for knowingly and unknowingly violating trade, export and financial compliance regulations.
 In 2018, 30 individuals and businesses were convicted; and $1,101,431,225 in fines, $9,642,496 in forfeitures, and 506 months of imprisonment were handed down by the Bureau of Industry and Security (BIS) alone.
 A list of recent OFAC actions can be found here.

 Generally speaking, screening should be performed for every export or financial transaction, domestic and foreign.
 Ideally, screening should include every party involved in the transaction, including the final end user, and the chain of individuals and businesses in-between.